Philadelphia Scar Injury Attorney

 Why Choose Us?

 At the Philadelphia law firm of Rosenbaum & Associates, a Philadelphia scar injury lawyer will often employ plastic surgeons to evaluate the cost scar revision surgery and confirm permanency to maximize the value of your recovery.
-Since 1992, our firm has helped our clients recover the compensation deserved.
+Since 1992, our team of Philadelphia burn injury attorneys have helped our clients recover the compensation deserved.

 What Are Characteristics of Scar Injuries?